Iran University of Medical Sciences • Journals

 What happens between acceptance and publication.

-After proofs are completed and any publication charge arrangements are confirmed (where applicable), the article is published online as the Version of Record with a DOI, and indexed according to the journal’s profile.
+After proofs are completed and any publication charge arrangements are confirmed where applicable, the article is published online as the Version of Record with a DOI.

 Key elements of the IUMS open access model.

 IUMS journals are primarily open access.
-Specific details for each journal (licence options, article processing charges, waivers and discounts) are described on the journal websites and in the central policies:
+Specific details for each journal, including licence options, article processing charges, waivers and discounts, are described on the journal websites and in the central policies.

 Acceptance decisions are independent of authors’ ability to pay APCs.
 Waiver requests are handled confidentially and separately from peer review.

-How concerns are handled in line with COPE guidance.
+How concerns are handled in line with publication ethics guidance.

-IUMS journals follow COPE-aligned processes to handle suspected misconduct, including plagiarism, data fabrication or falsification, image manipulation, duplicate publication, peer-review manipulation and undisclosed conflicts of interest.
+IUMS journals follow aligned processes to handle suspected misconduct, including plagiarism, data fabrication or falsification, image manipulation, duplicate publication, peer-review manipulation and undisclosed conflicts of interest.

-Complaints about editorial processes or ethical issues should be directed to the journal’s editorial office or to the publisher’s designated contact.
-Appeals against editorial decisions may be considered where journals have an appeals procedure.
+Complaints about editorial processes or ethical issues should be directed to the journal editorial office or the publisher designated contact.

 Making content accessible and respectful.